gffiveash/DS4002-Project-3/README.md

   - 2_Merging_Datasets.ipynb is the script that merges the 3 individual datasets (2 in the DATA folder, 1 is the folder of 8,190 JPGs)
   - 3_EDA.ipynb is the script for EDA and visualizations, helping us understand the distribution of flower classification
     - Output: Histogram_of_Flower_Types.png, Histogram_of_Indexes.png, Top_50_Flower_Types_Bar_Graph.png
+ - 4_VGGmodel.ipynb is the script that builds, trains, and evaluates a CNN using transfer learning with a frozen VGG16 base to classify the 102 flower types
+  - Output: Training accuracy/loss metrics, validation performance (including final accuracy), trained model ready for prediction

 - **Output**
   - Histogram_of_Flower_Types.png
   - Histogram_of_Indexes.png
   - Top_50_Flower_Types_Bar_Graph.png
+  - Epoch_Output.png

 ## Instructions for Reproducing the Results
 1. Using the 2_Merging_Datasets.ipynb script to merge the 2 datasets in the DATA folder with the JPG folder (downloaded locally on your device; for ease, here is the link: https://www.robots.ox.ac.uk/~vgg/data/flowers/102/102flowers.tgz)